Wartski

 Wartski is a British family firm of antique dealers specialising in Russian works of art; particularly those by Carl Fabergé, fine jewellery and silver.
 Founded in North Wales in 1865, the business is located at 60 St James's Street, London, SW1.
-The company holds royal appointments as jewellers to Elizabeth II and Charles III.
+The company holds royal appointments as jewellers to Charles III, Queen Camilla and the late Queen Elizabeth II.

 History

 The firm was founded in Bangor, North Wales in 1865 by Morris Wartski, a Polish-Jewish immigrant from the town of Turek, in central Poland.
-Wartski firstly established a jewellery business on Bangor's High Street and then a drapery store.
-His son, Isidore, went on to develop the drapery business and to create a large, fashionable, store.
+Wartski first established a jewellery business on Bangor's High Street and then a drapery store.
+His son, Isidore, went on to develop the drapery business and create a large, fashionable store.
 He also developed the Castle Inn on High Street in Bangor, into the high-class Castle Hotel.
 He was a popular mayor of the city and a patron of local sports and charities.
 Wartski Fields were bequeathed to the city and people of Bangor by his widow, Winifred Marie, in memory of Isidore Wartski.

 Another of Morris's sons went on to develop the jewellery part of the business into an international player.
 Morris Wartski's two sons, Harry and Charles, went into the business but when Charles was injured in a cycling accident, the business was moved in 1907 to the seaside town of Llandudno for the sake of his health.
 The Marquess of Anglesey was the best customer and David Lloyd George was engaged as the firm's lawyer.
 When Charles died in 1914, Harry ran the business with his father Morris and two brothers-in-law S. M. Benjamin and Emanuel Snowman.

 After the death of Morris Wartski and Benjamin, Harry was joined in the business in Llandudno by his son, Charles Wartski, and a nephew, Cecil Manson.
-A second jewellery and antique establishment was opened in Mostyn street, Llandudno.
-So fond of Llandudno was Harry Wartski that when the firm opened a branch in London's New Bond Street in 1911, it was given the name of Wartski of Llandudno.
+A second jewellery and antique establishment were opened on Mostyn Street, Llandudno.
+So fond of Llandudno was Harry Wartski that when the firm opened a branch in London's New Bond Street in 1911, it was given the name Wartski of Llandudno.